noodlefrenzy/coreos-azure/README.md

 $ sudo docker push timpark/ubuntu
 ```

-You won't be able to do this because timpark is my namespace, but this is the workflow you'll follow when you go to build your own containers.
+You won't be able to do this because timpark is my namespace, but this is the workflow you'd follow when you go to build your own containers.

 ### Building a node.js base image